Small-scale homebrew games for your PlayStation 3, PlayStation 4 and Xbox One

 Blu-Play games will mostly be completely free to download and play, but there may also be developers who'll ask for a fair price for their games.

 The technology used to create Blu-Play games has been around since 2003.
-It's called Blu-ray Disc Java, often referred to as JavaME BD-J. All Blu-ray players runs BD-J as part of the Blu-ray specification, which in turn means that PS3, PS4 and XB1 all runs Java games simply because they all feature a Blu-ray player.
-The whole idea with BD-J was to offer games (among other things) on Blu-ray players.
+It's called Blu-ray Disc Java, often referred to as JavaME BD-J. All Blu-ray players run BD-J as part of the Blu-ray specification, which in turn means that PS3, PS4 and XB1 all run Java games simply because they all feature a Blu-ray player.
+The whole idea with BD-J was exactly to offer games (among other things) on Blu-ray players.

 In other words: Your console was designed for this.

 The first step is to download the ISO file.
 An ISO file is an image of a disc.
 Once you have the ISO, you can play the game on various platforms in various ways:

 Stock PS3 / PS4: You need to burn the ISO onto a BD-R or BD-RE disc, which means you need a Blu-ray burner.
 Luckily Blu-ray burners has become very affordable now, and a BD-R disc only costs about half a euro.
 If you buy a BD-RE, it can be re-used several thousand times due to the small size of Blu-Play games.